The history of Santander in the UK

 Since its entry into the UK market in November 2004, Santander UK has transformed, moving from its heritage of three former building societies to a full-service retail and commercial bank.

-We successfully rolled out NeoCRM, our customer relationship management tool, which allows our customer to engage with us through any channel and be able to pick up the conversation where they left off through any channel
+We successfully rolled out NeoCRM, our customer relationship management tool, which allows our customers to engage with us through any channel and be able to pick up the conversation where they left off through any channel

-As part of our ongoing digitisation focus, we launched the kitti and spendlytics apps and were one of the first banks to support Apple Pay
+As part of our ongoing digitisation focus, we launched the Kitti and Spendlytics apps and were one of the first banks to support Apple Pay

 Santander UK Group Holdings plc established as part of our new operating structure, to create a 'single point of entry' in case of resolution